kixxauth/kixx-logger/README.md

 logger.levelString === Logger.levelToString(Logger.TRACE); // true
 ```

 At any point in your application you can change the log level for a logger.
-For example:
 ```js
 logger.setLevel(Logger.WARN);